Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_redlight_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_redlight_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_redlight_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_redlight_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_redlight_mindelay_ - Default: 3 - Minimum time for each phase.\
 _randomat_redlight_maxdelay_ - Default: 10 - Maximum time for each phase.\
 _randomat_redlight_damage_ - Default: 3 - Amount of damage a player takes per second.